-Maximum Residue Limits (MRL) of pesticides and other contaminants in food and fresh agricultural products are generally regulated by Law No. 18/2012 ("The Food Law") under the chapter pertaining to food safety and quality.
+Maximum Residue Limits (MRL) of pesticides and other contaminants in food and fresh agricultural products are generally regulated by Law No. 18/2012 ("The Food Law"), replaced by Law No. 6/2023, under the chapter pertaining to food safety and quality.
 The implementing regulation of the Food Law, with regards to toxicity, MRLs, prohibited materials for food production processes, and appropriate materials and processes, uses the following regulations: